Venus Retrograde – Venus’ Descent Into The Underworld

 The transformation is a complete metamorphosis.
 No wonder Venus retrograde completely turns our life upside down, too.

 Venus is retrograde for 40 days.
-Many myths have been connected to the 40 days period: Jesus was tempted in the wilderness for 40 days.
-Moses and the ancient Hebrews wandered in the wilderness for 40 days.
+Many myths and historical events have been connected to the 40 days period: Jesus was tempted in the wilderness for 40 days.
 Buddha is said to have fasted and meditated for 40 days before reaching Samadhi.

 But perhaps the most significant Venus retrograde myth is the Sumerian myth of Inanna’s descent into the underworld.